Clarity-Digital-Twin/SeizureTransformer/REPO_MAP.md

 - Add a short README in `seizure_evaluation/` clarifying it’s for parity/tests only.
 Keep it because tests rely on it.

 3) Dockerfile hygiene
 - Keep `Dockerfile` and `Dockerfile.gpu` as the only supported builds.
-Remove or archive `Dockerfile.working` and `Dockerfile.test` if no longer used by CI.
+Legacy test/working compose/scripts/logs removed.

 4) Consistent entrypoints and docs
 - README already shows the repository map.
 Link this REPO_MAP.md from README if further clarity is needed.